Farsesh Rural District

 Farsesh Rural District (دهستان فرسش) is in Borborud-e Sharqi District of Aligudarz County, Lorestan province, Iran.
 Its capital is the village of Farsesh.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of the Central District) was 3,132 in 608 households.
 There were 2,258 inhabitants in 563 households at the following census of 2011.
-The 2016 census measured the population of the rural district as 1,960 in 557 households, by which time the rural district had been separated from the district in the formation of Borborud-e Sharqi District.
+The 2016 census measured the population of the rural district as 1,960 in 557 households, by which time it had been separated from the district in the formation of Borborud-e Sharqi District.
 The most populous of its 12 villages was Farsesh, with 823 people.